p-samuel/delphi-progress-bar/README.md

 ```

 ### 📚 Basic stacked bars
-You can use stacked bars as long as you specify different lines for them.
+You can use stacked bars as long as you place them at different lines.
 ``` pascal
 uses
     System.Threading,